QuixoteSystems/QXT-JS8Call-Tools/README.md

 Scripts:
 - [SNR-Beacon](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/tree/main/SNR-Beacon): sending periodic SNR? to a group (with an immediate first TX), simple relays, and lightweight logging of activity.

-- [Telegram-Bridge](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/tree/main/Telegram-Bridge): sending and receiving messages from your JS8Call station in your Telegram App.
+- [Telegram-Bridge](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/tree/main/Telegram-Bridge): sending and receiving messages from your JS8Call station in your Telegram App, also you can get the last heared stations, send a HeartBeat.

-- [Frequency-Scheduler](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/tree/main/Frequency-Scheduler): change the frequency of your radio automacticlly on a scheduled schedule.
+- [Frequency-Scheduler](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/tree/main/Frequency-Scheduler): change the frequency of your radio automactically on a scheduled schedule.
 (Obsiously it needs CAT control configured in JS8Call).

 - Meshtastic-Bridge: work in progress...

+- Simple-Chat: work in progress...

 If you like this work: